-Hardstaff was deprived by the war of what would have been six productive seasons.
+Consistent throughout his Notts career, Hardstaff was deprived by the war of what would have been six productive seasons.
 As it was, he came home in November 1945 after three years on the Burma front and the following June announced his fitness and form with 205 not out against India in front of a full house at Lord's.
 This promised well for the continuation of his Test career, yet he could not command a regular place.
-On his third tour of Australia, in 1946-47, he played in only one Test, and in 1947, when he repeated his 1937 feat of hitting three double-hundreds and had the splendid aggregate of 2,396 runs with an average of 64.75, he did not play in one of the five Tests against the South Africans.
-He had fair success in the West Indies in 1947-48, although never happy under Allen's leadership, but the First Test against the Australians in 1948-when in front of his home crowd he helped Compton put on 93 for the fourth wicket in an atrocious light as England were batting to save the game--proved to be his last.
+On his third tour of Australia, in 1946-47, he played in only one Test, and in 1947, when he repeated his 1937 feat of hitting three double-hundreds and had the splendid aggregate of 2,396 runs with an average of 64.75, he did not play in any of the five Tests against the South Africans.
+He had fair success in the West Indies in 1947-48, although never happy under Allen's leadership, but the First Test against the Australians in 1948 - when in front of his home crowd he helped Compton put on 93 for the fourth wicket in an atrocious light as England were batting to save the game - proved to be his last international appearance.
 In 23 Tests he had scored 1,636 runs at an average of 46.74.

 At county level he remained a formidable player.
 In 1949 he headed the national averages with 72.61 from 2,251, including eight hundreds, and by the time he retired at the end of the 1955 season he had scored 31,847 runs at an average of 44.35.
 His 83 hundreds included ten double-hundreds, with a highest score of 266 at Leicester in 1937.
 In addition to 1935-36 in Australia and New Zealand, he passed 1,000 runs thirteen times, going on to 2,000 four times, and he took 123 catches.